Living La Vida Vegana In Cozumel

 Now, let’s move on and discuss some activities and food options that are vegan and budget friendly!

-The Best Activities To Do On The Island
+The Island Best Activities To Do On Cozumel

 Trust me, you don’t want to leave the island without doing so unless you don’t like to swim or can’t get into the water.
 Cozumel is known for it’s snorkeling and diving.
 The great thing about Cozumel is that you can easily rent or buy your own snorkel gear from just about anywhere on the island and head straight to the beach.
 We noticed that most beaches have incredible reefs and sea life bustling very close to the shoreline.
 We ended up buying one pair of goggles from a dive shop and I fell in love with the aquatic world that lies just below the surface.
 Be sure to only use reef-friendly sunscreen or none at all when swimming and snorkeling.
 Learn how sunscreen damages coral reefs and ocean life here.